ECronin1973/WSAA-Project/README.md

 ## How to Download this Repository

-To download this repository, you can use the following command:
+To download this repository, use the following command:

 ```bash
 git clone https://github.com/ECronin1973/WSAA-Project